 The major functioning part in your pool pump is the motor, so it isn’t surprising that a lot of the questions we hear are about motors.
-One of the leading complaints we hear is, “My motor is running too hot.”
+One of the leading complaints we hear is, “My pool pump is running too hot.”
 Well, what exactly is too hot?
 We first want to note that it is normal for a motor to run hot.
 However, if it becomes way too hot to touch, or the motor label is starting to fade as a result, then you may need to check some things to ensure your motor is not overheating.

 Sometimes a motor will cycle on and off at regular intervals.
 This occurs when the motor is running just a bit too hot.
 When the motor gets hot enough, the thermal sensor will cut it off until it cools down.
 Once it cools down, the motor should automatically turn back on.
 Here are some possible reasons your motor may be overheating. (more…)

 Here comes the Double, prepare for Trouble!

 This is a continuation of our previous blog post “Why is My Spa Dirty?”
 We initially discussed how a spa could get to this dilapidated state and what needs to be done to get it up and running.
 This blog will cover the cleaning and draining process to prepare for the refill stage.
 Enjoy! (more…)

 Well first, what is pool shock?
 Shock is a concentrated chemical formula used to increase available or free chlorine when your standard sanitizer (regular chlorine tabs, a salt chlorinator, Nature2, etc) gets behind in its duties.
 Sanitizers work to oxidize or break down organics and destroy bacteria.
 But they can become overwhelmed by higher levels of these compounds which rise after an increased bather load (pool party!) or heavy debris from inclement weather.